Self-Help Groups Complex Post-Traumatic Stress Disorder

 Meeting Structure

 We start on time.
 We decide the specific procedure together in each group individually.
-We have found it useful to take 5 minutes of (movement) meditation or various regulatory exercises to start with, in order to gain some distance from the potentially stressful everyday life beforehand.
-Afterwards, everyone is given up to 15 minutes of attention, which they can use as they wish: For example, sharing what happened, asking questions, discussing a topic or doing an exercise.
-Alternatively, we choose a topic which we discuss together in the group.
+We find it useful to take 5 minutes to meditate or start with a nervous system regulation practice to distance ourselves from a potential stressful day.
+Then we take turns for a fixed amount of time, focusing on one person.
+For example, sharing what happened, asking questions, discussing a topic or doing an exercise.
+Alternatively, we choose a topic which we would like to discuss together in the group.

 Structure of the practice groups

-After a short welcome round, a person who has brought an exercise for the appointment briefly introduces the exercise and then we practise the exercise together, whether directly guided by the person or through an audio or video or text.
+We first have a short welcome round.
+The person who brought an exercise introduces it briefly.
+We then practise the exercise together (whether directly guided by the person or through an audio or video or text).
 Afterwards, we reflect on how we experienced the exercise.
-“Practice” can really be anything, it’s about experiencing in the moment or reflecting.
-The main focus is on nervous system regulation, but anything related to CPTSD is possible.
-We will not do any exposure, but as with all other groups, in everyday life, something can “come up”, on the one hand you will not be left alone with it, that’s what the group is for, and on the other hand you can take a break at any time and also not participate in an exercise.
-You should have a desire to experiment and be willing to research and contribute exercises.
+“Practice” can really be anything; it’s about experiencing in the moment or reflecting.
+The focus is our nervous system regulation, but anything related to CPTSD is possible.
+We will not do any trauma exposure exercises.
+Some exercises will be more challenging than others, and we will support each other with any challenges.
+Anyone is welcome to take a break at any time and not participate in an exercise.
+There should be an interest in trying and looking for new exercises.

 Structure of the reading practice groups

-After a short welcome round, a person who has brought an exercise for the appointment briefly introduces the exercise and then we practise the exercise together, whether directly guided by the person or through an audio or video or text.
+We first have a short welcome round.
+The person who brought an exercise introduces it briefly.
+We then practise the exercise together (whether directly guided by the person or through an audio or video or text).
 Afterwards, we reflect on how we experienced the exercise.
 For more details, see “Structure of the exercise groups”.
-In this group, you should also have the desire to experiment, research exercises and contribute.
+In this group, you should also have the desire to experiment and contribute exercise.

 Books we are currently reading: